 - to restore the Jewish heritage sites of Bardejov, Slovakia

-- to build awareness of the cultural and historical significance of Jewish life in Bardejov, Slovakia and advance knowledge of Jewish ancestry and heritage
+- to build awareness of the cultural and historical significance of Jewish life in Bardejov, Slovakia; educate for tolerance while fighting racism and xenophobia

 - to memorialize the more than 3,000 Jews from Bardejov and the vicinity who perished in the Holocaust